-As of the date of this SAI, none of the Trustees owned any outstanding shares of the Fund.
+As of the date of this SAI, none of the Trustees owned any outstanding shares of the Fund, as the Fund has not yet begun investment operations.

-As of September 1, 2023, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of BIM (the Fund's investment adviser), the Distributor or any person controlling, controlled by or under common control with BIM or the Distributor.
+As of December 31, 2023, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of BIM (the Fund's investment adviser), the Distributor or any person controlling, controlled by or under common control with BIM or the Distributor.

 Remuneration of Trustees.
-Effective as of the date of this SAI, each current Independent Trustee will be paid an annual retainer of \$30,000 for his or her services as a Board member to the Fund, together with out-of-pocket expenses in accordance with the Board's policy on travel and other business expenses relating to attendance at meetings.
+Effective as of the date of this SAI, each current Independent Trustee will be paid an annual retainer of \$40,000 for his or her services as a Board member to the Funds, together with the reimbursement of any out-of-pocket expenses in accordance with the Board's policy on travel and other business expenses relating to attendance at meetings.
 The Lead Independent Trustee of the Board is paid an additional annual retainer of \$7,500.
-The Chair of the Nominating and Governance Committee is paid an additional annual retainer of \$2,500.
+The Chair of the Nominating and Governance Committee is paid an additional annual retainer of \$5,000.
 The Chair of the Audit Committee is paid an additional annual retainer of \$7,500.

-The tables below set forth the estimated compensation to be earned by each Independent Trustee for services to the Fund for the fiscal year ending October 31, 2023, and the aggregate compensation to be paid to each Independent Trustee for services to the Fund and the Fund Complex for the fiscal year ending October 31, 2023.
+The table below sets forth the estimated compensation to be earned by each Independent Trustee for services to the Fund for the fiscal year ending October 31, 2024, and the estimated aggregate compensation to be paid to each Independent Trustee for services to the Fund and the Fund Complex for the fiscal year ending October 31, 2024.
 Interested Trustees of the Trust are not compensated by the Fund.

-Aggregate Compensation from Total Compensation from the Fund and Fund Complex Paid to
+Estimated Aggregate Compensation from the Total Compensation from the Fund and Fund Complex Paid to

-Name the Fund Trustee
+Name Fund Trustee 1

-Independent Trustees: -
+Independent Trustees:

-Allan Eberhart \$0 \$32,500
+Allan Eberhart \$0 \$40,000

-David Lonergan \$0 \$37,500
+David Lonergan \$0 \$47,500

-Stephen Messinger \$0 \$37,500
+Stephen Messinger \$0 \$47,500

-H. Michael Williams \$0 \$30,000
+H. Michael Williams \$0 \$45,000